 The LCRVP is the smallest of the migratory populations of sandhill cranes in North America.
 The range of this population is believed to overlap ranges with the Rocky Mountain and Central Valley populations.
 Historically, winter counts of the LCRVP were not well-coordinated or conducted using a consistent methodology.
 However, efforts have been made to standardize areas surveyed and the timing of the survey to obtain more accurate counts and increased ability to determine trends in population abundance.
 Beginning in 1998, a coordinated winter aerial cruise survey with a fixed-wing aircraft has been conducted at the four major wintering areas: Cibola NWR, the Colorado River Indian Tribes wetland areas, Sonny Bono Salton Sea NWR, and the Gila River.
 Collectively, these counts are believed to contain in excess of 90% of the total number of cranes in this population.
 The counts are not corrected for cranes present but not seen by aerial crews, and therefore have unknown bias and precision.
-The survey resulted in 2,922 birds in 2019, a 22% increase from the previous year's count (Table 11, Fig. 21).
-The current 3-year average for the winter count is 2,678 cranes.
+The survey resulted in 2,941 birds in 2020, essentially unchanged from the previous year's count of 2,922 birds (Table 11, Fig. 21).
+The current 3-year average for the winter count is 2,753 cranes.